GerwinT03/aoc-2025/README.md

 # Advent of Code

-TypeScript solutions for [Advent of Code](https://adventofcode.com/) with a Next.js website to showcase them.
+TypeScript solutions for [Advent of Code](https://adventofcode.com/) with a Next.js website to showcase them, including performance metrics.

 ## Project Structure

 ```
 ├── 2025/              # Solutions for 2025
 │   └── src/
+│       ├── day01/
-│       └── day01/
+│       └── ...
 ├── 2024/              # Solutions for 2024
 │   └── ...
 ├── web/               # Next.js website